 Continuing on with National Apprenticeship Week 2022, IQ caught up with Clive Whittle, Site Engineer of Imerys Minerals Ltd, to give an insight into how an apprenticeship can fuel a long-term career in the quarrying and extractives industry.With an impressive 47 years working in the quarrying and extractives industry, Clive started his career as an Apprentice Fitter.
-Clive was inspired by a family member in the same trade who he looked up to, influencing him to begin his career as a Mechanical Apprentice.
+Clive was inspired by a family member in the same trade who he looked up to, influencing him to pursue a career within the same line of work.

 Clive spent the first full year of his apprenticeship at college, where he studied City & Guilds first year.
 The qualification consisted of learning the basics of working with metal, which included lathe turning, milling and sheet metal work.
 The apprenticeship even offered Clive with an additional evening class on motor vehicle studies.

 Following on from his first year, Clive completed three years of studying in the form of off the job training, for one day each week.
 This allowed for Clive to gain a first-hand experience of the workplace within the remaining four days of the week.

 The company Clive worked for also had a very comprehensive social aspect.
 This involved activities football, darts, judo and photography, with many more activities available as part of a 'Mental Health Management Process' scheme.
 “The activities helped employees to release energy after a long day of work, whilst promoting collaboration and teamwork".